pateelgp-jpg/HER2FussionNet/README.md

 ## 📂 Dataset Structure

-The code is designed to work with the BCI dataset.
+The code is designed to work with the BCI dataset and tested on BCNB dataset.

 Ensure your data is organized in the following directory structure: